EnterTheVoid-x86/CROSMIDI/README.md

-# Archived until we figure out how to go about doing this shit.

 ```
  e88~-_  888~-_     ,88~-_   ,d88~~\      e    e      888 888~-_   888
 d888   \ 888   \   d888   \  8888        d8b  d8b     888 888   \  888